Updated on 2023-03-07 GMT+08:00

 The storage class of a bucket can only be manually changed.

-Figure 1 shows the bucket storage class transition rules.
-OBS Standard and Infrequent Access storage classes support both single-AZ and multi-AZ redundancy policies, while the Archive storage class supports only the single-AZ redundancy.
-The data redundancy policy of a bucket cannot be modified, even when its storage class is changed.
+Figure 1 shows how buckets are changed between storage classes.
+OBS Standard and Infrequent Access storage classes support both single-AZ and multi-AZ redundancy policies, while the Archive or Deep Archive storage class supports only single-AZ redundancy.
+The data redundancy policy of a bucket cannot be changed, even when its storage class is changed.

 • Changing the storage class of a bucket does not change the storage classes of existing objects in the bucket.
 The storage class of an object uploaded later will inherit the new storage class of the bucket by default.
 You can also configure lifecycle rules to change storage classes of objects in a batch.